Nighto19/Learning-more-Python/README.md

 # Learning-more-Python
-This folder contains all the exercises that I made for my courses on freeCodeCamp.org for the Python course!
+This folder contains all the exercises that I made for my courses on freeCodeCamp.org for the Python certification course!